About the Oat Newsletter

 • Announcements from the community concerning its members.

 The current version of the Oat Newsletter and the accompanying webpages are hosted by the USDA-ARS GrainGenes website.
-The current Editorial Board is made up of the following members:
+As decided at the 2024 AOW meeting, the current Oat Newsletter Committee is made up of the following members:

 • Charlene Wight (AAFC, Canada) – Editor

-**NEW - October, 2022** A list of communications platforms currently available for members of the Oat Community can be found here.
-Work is also being done to improve these platforms, as described here.
+A list of communications platforms currently available (as of October, 2022) for members of the Oat Community can be found here.